wezik/wezik/README.md

    Hi there, I'm Dominik </h1>

   On day-to-day, I work as a **software engineer** building various things
-  like internal devtools, webapps, parsers to some simpler stuff
+  like internal devtools, webapps, parsers etc...

   ## My screws and wrenches 🛠
   ### Back-end